apollographql/router/NEXT_CHANGELOG.md

 ### Aggregate usage reports in streaming and set the timeout to 5 seconds [PR #1066](https://github.com/apollographql/router/pull/1066)
-The metrics plugin was allocating chunks of usagen reports to aggregate them right after, this was replaced by a streaming loop.
+The metrics plugin was allocating chunks of usage reports to aggregate them right after, this was replaced by a streaming loop.
 The interval for sending the reports to spaceport was reduced from 10s to 5s.

 ## 🛠 Maintenance
 ## 📚 Documentation